-The Environmental Advisory Committee Members: Mitzi Elkes (Chairperson), John Ladd, Marilyn Owens, James Nolan, Erin Norris, Donna Sharrett (Planning Board Liaison), David Kreiger (Zoning Board Liaison), Nick Tukuru (MS representative)
+The Environmental Advisory Committee Members: Mitzi Elkes (Chairperson), John Ladd, Marilyn Owens, James Nolan, Erin Norris, Donna Sharrett (Planning Board Liaison), David Kreiger (Zoning Board Liaison), Ella Castrillon and Ben Mahood (HS representatives).

 Contacting the EAC

 Residents can contact the EAC for detailed information on the Town of Ossining's environmental ordinances, to nominate a significant tree for protection, to report environmental issues, to propose environmental policies, or to volunteer their time toward EAC efforts.
 Please address all such questions or suggestions to:

 Mitzi Elkes, Chair

 Environmental Advisory Committee

 The Town of Ossining created the Environmental Advisory Committee (EAC) to advise in the development, management, and protection of its natural resources.
 EAC members are appointed by the Board of the Town of Ossining and serve five year terms.

 pdf Climate Smart Community Pledge (24 KB) [Town Board Meeting 06/09/09]